Here is your guide to Dugi Otok. One of Croatia’s best-kept secrets, also known as the Long Island and home to the famous Sakarun Beach.

 This lighthouse is just not to be missed.
+It is located on the northwestern tip of Dugi Otok, near the village of Veli Rat.
 I am a huge fan and have been promoting it a lot as a destination-wedding venue.
 The views and the experience at this lighthouse and its grounds are simply perfect.
-It is located on the northwestern tip of Dugi Otok, near the village of Veli Rat.

-The lighthouse was built in 1849, and it is 42 meters high (the highest on the Adriatic).
+The lighthouse was built in 1849 and is 42 meters high (the highest on the Adriatic).
 In the courtyard of the lighthouse is a chapel of St. Nicholas.
 For all you lovebirds out there, it is a perfect location for organizing a destination wedding.
 The lighthouse also offers accommodation, so you could easily organize your wedding and spend your honeymoon at this location.

-Activities on Dugi Otok
+Activities On Dugi Otok

-There are not a lot of cars on the island, so the roads are not that busy – and therefore ideal for getting to know the island on a bike.
+There are not many cars on the island, so the roads are not that busy – and therefore ideal for getting to know the island on a bike.
 The landscape is rugged and offers stunning views of the local waters of the Adriatic and the nearby islands.
 It is not too steep; the highest point above sea level is only 338 meters high, ideal for bikers, trekkers, and walkers.

-Camping in Dugi Otok
+Camping In Dugi Otok